Eric CANCES

 University of Paris-Dauphine:

-• DEA EDPA - Equations aux Dérivées Partielles et Applications: Mathematical and numerical analysis of Quantum Chemistry models (2000-2004)
+• DEA EDPA - Equations aux Dérivées Partielles et Applications: Mathematical and numerical analysis of quantum chemistry models (2000-2004)

 University Pierre and Marie Curie (Paris 6):